kyryl-opens-ml/mcp-repl/examples/databases/mcp-server-postgresql/README.md

 ## Configuration

-The server connects to PostgreSQL using host, port, user, password, and database name.
+The server connects to PostgreSQL using the following environment variables (all are required):

-By default, these are set in the source code, but they can be overridden by environment variables or modified directly in the configuration.
+- `PG_HOST`: PostgreSQL host
+- `PG_PORT`: PostgreSQL port
+- `PG_USER`: PostgreSQL user
+- `PG_PASSWORD`: PostgreSQL password
+- `PG_DATABASE`: PostgreSQL database name

+If any of these variables are missing, the server will raise an error during startup.
+Make sure to set each of these before running the server.

 ## Quickstart